AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2016-02-18-swifter-space.md

 But those who did should follow our lines in being honest and admit that they *got it all wrong*!

-Lets take a step back and look at what others are doing.
+Let's take a step back and look at what others are doing.
 One language which is famous for its indentation handling is Python.
 Though we are very pleased with many decisions in Python - what do we see in the very first paragraph looking at